Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 form: program + options + arguments.
 We use fzf to supply the file names which we'll use as arguments.
 Then we simply execute that command.</p>

+<p>First we deal with the case of no arguments by just launching fzf and
+sorting any files that are selected:</p>

+{% highlight bash %}

+#!/bin/bash

+f() {

+    # if no arguments passed, just lauch fzf
+    if [ $# -eq 0 ]
+    then
+        fzf | sort
+        return 0
+    fi

+{% endhighlight %}

-<p>First we store the first argument as the program and shift it off the
+<p>Second we store the first argument as the program and shift it off the
 argument list.
 Any remaining arguments are taken as options to the program:</p>

 {% highlight bash %}

-#!/bin/bash

-f() {
     program="$1"

     shift